miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 +Added Empire hotel and ending dance spots and made Glaze one plus.
 Fixed two particles, a door and added loading tips texts to Extras.
 Restored three skyboxes to warehouse, Dane and Hallowbrook atrium.
-Corrected Grout's mansion decals, tutorial bucket and tattoo boxes.
+Corrected Grout's Mansion decals, tutorial bucket and tattoo boxes.
 Fixed croucher laughs and no floats for females bug, thanks to AJ.
 Updated SweetFX to 1.5 and included a preset, thanks to eeekitties.
 Fixed pause messages in engine.dll, random sounds and many floats.